sgeldhof/Dot_Files/README.md

-Contains dotfiles used to configure ny computer.
+Contains dotfiles used to configure my computer.